MinecraftMachina/ManyMC/README.md

 - Minecraft/MultiMC released an update, but I can't see it in ManyMC
   - Changes are pulled approximately every 2 hours.
 If after that long the update is still missing, raise an issue.
 - OptiFine doesn't work
+  - If you are using OptiFine `1.12.x` or older as a jar mod, try the other option(s)

+  - If you are using OptiFine `1.13.x` or newer as a jar mod, try this:
+  - Download OptiFine and extract it as a jar mod (into your `Downloads` folder for example.)
+  - Then create a folder (we'll name it `OptiFine`) and put the extracted jar there. (it ends with "MOD")
+  - Open a Terminal window.
+  - Type `cd ~/Downloads/OptiFine/` (`cd /path/to/your/OptiFine/folder/`) and then press ENTER.
+  - Type `jar -xvf nameofyouroptifine.jar`
+  - Open the `OptiFine` folder and delete the extracted jar.
+  - Open the `notch` folder
+  - Move all the files contening this folder to the root of the `OptiFine` folder.
+  - Delete the `notch` folder.
+  - Reopen the Terminal window.
+  - Type `zip -r OptiFine.jar . -x ".*" -x "__MACOSX"`
+  - Open the `OptiFine` folder
+  - Grab the new `OptiFine.jar` and add it in the `Version` menu in the instance settings.
+  - Launch the game!

   - To fix, install one of the two combinations below:
     - Forge + OptiFine
     - Fabric + [OptiFabric](https://www.curseforge.com/minecraft/mc-mods/optifabric) + OptiFine